 We offer a small, home-like environment that fosters learning in innovative ways.
 Our clinicians and instructors meet women where they are and help them develop a life plan based on individual goals and needs.

-To create a Christ-centered way of living for those bound by addiction, which allows them to recover and return into society as an independent, self-sufficient, and productive person.
+To create a Christ-centered way of living for those bound by addiction that allows them to recover and return into society as independent, self-sufficient, and productive people.

 Founder / CEO

 At The MirIAM, our staff is made up of volunteers, pastors, lay leaders, and counselors.
 Our clinical counseling staff members are at various stages of licensure with the North Carolina Substance Abuse Professional Practice Board.
 While some are fully licensed, others are registered with the board and seeking licensure or are provisionally licensed.
 To verify a counselor's credentials, or for detailed information about levels of licensure, please visit the North Carolina Substance Abuse Professional Practice Board at www.ncsappb.org.

 Ihave been involved with the MirIam since 2016.
 I am a former president of the Ladies Golf Association of Morehead City CC.
 I have also been a former Women's Ministry Leader of Cstone church.
 My servant's heart is to give my all in support to the MirIam in any way possible.